 Any time of year is a blooming beautiful time to visit Araluen Botanical Park in Roleystone!
 There’s roses, camellias and many other flowers throughout the year, though the highlight for many is the annual display of tulips.

-In 2019 Spring has sprung at The Yates Springtime Festival held from during September, giving a spectacular show of tulips and other springtime blooms!
+Spring has sprung at The Yates Springtime Festival held 22nd August – 4th September, giving a spectacular show of tulips and other springtime blooms!

 With 150,000+ tulips and thousands of other bulbs planted throughout the vast park, everywhere you look, there is vibrant colour amongst the exquisite grounds that are lovingly manicured.